-Children’s Choir 2 is our largest group with over 150 members.
+Children’s Choir 2 is our largest group with 50-100 members.
 These singers learn responsibility through mentoring Children’s Choir 1 singers, practicing and performing 4-part music, attending and overnight retreat, and touring the West Coast.
-Children’s Choir 2 singers have had the opportunity to perform with many other children’s choirs and be taught under the direction of many wonderful music educators.
+Children’s Choir 2 singers have the opportunity to perform with other children’s choirs and to be taught under the direction of many wonderful music educators.
 Rehearsals are Tuesday nights from 6:30pm-8:00pm, with additional rehearsals on the first Saturday of each month during the choir year from 9:00am-10:30am.

 Children’s Choir 2 was originally named Children’s Choir and was the foundation of Heart of the Valley Children’s Choir.
-Established in 1984, our goal was to provide children within the Mid-Willamette Valley with a musical experience and education that was a supplement (not substitute) to their school music programs.
+Established in 1984, our goal was to provide children within the Mid-Willamette Valley with a musical experience and education that was a supplement to (not a substitute for) their school music programs.

 Festival Choir was established in 1994 and was formed because of the size restrictions that were placed on choirs participating in choral festivals at the time.

-The Chamber Choir was established in 1987 because the original HVCC members wanted to continue singing with HVCC after middle school.
+The Chamber Choir was established in 1987 because the original HVCC members wanted to continue singing together after middle school.